 Services that are covered for you What you must pay when you get these services in-network and out-of-network There is no coinsurance.
 Screening and Counseling to Reduce Alcohol copayment, or deductible for Misuse the Medicare-covered screening We cover one alcohol misuse screening per year for adults and counseling to reduce with Medicare (including pregnant women) who misuse alcohol misuse preventive alcohol, but aren't alcohol dependent. benefit.
 If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-Screening for lung cancer with low dose computed There is no coinsurance, tomography (LDCT) copayment, or deductible for
+Screening for lung cancer with low dose computed There is no coinsurance, tomography (LDCT) copayment, or deductible for the Medicare-covered For qualified individuals, a LDCT is covered every 12 counseling and shared decision months.

-Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician months.
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.